Malek Jaziri

-Jaziri was coached by Tunisian legend Haythem Abid on and off throughout his career.

-He is currently coaching Vasek Pospisil and is the captain of Tunisia’s Davis Cup team.

 Career

 2010

 He appeared in the qualifying draw at the 2010 Australian Open, losing in the first round to Michał Przysiężny of Poland.

 2011: Grand Slam debut

 Jaziri qualified for the 2011 US Open, defeating Brian Dabul, Michael Ryderstedt, and Guillaume Rufin in the qualifying draw.
 This was the first time Jaziri played in the main draw of a Grand Slam tournament.
 In the first round, Jaziri defeated world No. 159, Thiemo de Bakker, in four sets.
 Jaziri lost to world No. 8, Mardy Fish, in the second round.

 2012: Top 100 debut

 In 2012, he kicked off his year at the ATP 250 event in Doha as a wildcard and pushed world No. 6, Jo-Wilfried Tsonga, to three sets in the first round.
 He fell in the first round of qualifying at the 2012 Australian Open to Tim Smyczek.
 He then reached three Challenger finals in Quimper, Kyoto, and Pingguo to break into the top 100 for the first time.

 In his clay-court season, he made the semifinals in the Barletta Challenger and played his first Roland Garros main draw, winning his first-round match over German Philipp Petzschner before losing a tight second-round match to Spaniard Marcel Granollers, missing two match points.

 On grass, he reached the second round in his 2012 Wimbledon Championships debut (lost to Kohlschreiber) and also the second round at the London Olympics (lost to John Isner).

 He lost in the 2012 US Open first round, but later had his best result on the ATP World Tour when he reached the semifinals of the 2012 Kremlin Cup in Moscow, where he lost to eventual champion Andreas Seppi, to become the first Tunisian male to reach the semifinals of an ATP event.